elixir-lang/elixir/lib/elixir/pages/getting-started/writing-documentation.md

 # Writing Documentation

 Elixir elevates documentation to first-class status, emphasizing ease of writing as well as readability.
-This guide will teach you to craft effective documentation in Elixir, covering essential constructs like module attributes, typespec, style practices, and doctests.
+This guide will teach you to craft effective documentation in Elixir, covering essential constructs like module attributes, typespecs, style practices, and doctests.
 ## Markdown

 Elixir documentation is written in Markdown.
 Some commonly used elements are: